 Here, the Inca past is not just a tourist detail.
 Indigenous culture, history and the struggle for identity still continue to live within daily life.

-Maybe this is exactly what makes Cusco so impressive.
+Perhaps this is exactly what makes Cusco so impressive.
 Because this city does not only tell the past; it continues to live it.

 Leaving Cusco